vegaprotocol/documentation/docs/tools/index.md

 * **[CLI wallet app](./vega-wallet/cli-wallet/index.md)**
 * **[Desktop wallet app](./vega-wallet/desktop-app/index.md)**

+### Console
+Use **[Vega Console](https://console.fairground.wtf)** to try trading on a testnet trading interface.
+The Fairground network is set up to provide a fairly realistic experience where you can place orders, provide liquidity, and see how the market mechanics work.

 ### $VEGA Token website
 Use **[$VEGA Token website](https://token.vega.xyz)** to stake your tokens to nominate the validators that run the network, participate in network goveranance, and earn and claim rewards.